pbinkley/microcopying_1940/index.markdown

 suggest such services as have not been fully self-supporting;
 that difference has not been the result of the difference in price.
 I think the price structures of all of these photocopying organizations are practically the same.
-It is the <span style="page" id="page263">[p.263]</span> degree of service you give for the amount of money you take in.
+It is the <span class="page" id="page263">[p.263]</span> degree of service you give for the amount of money you take in.
 I can't help but allude to it in cold business terms because I am entrusted with the administration of the Library of Congress photoduplication service.
 It operates strictly